HL7/us-cql-ig/input/pagecontent/index.md

 * Providing architectural guidance for the evaluation of CQL expressions in the context of artifacts such as questionnaires, quality measures, and decision support rules.
 * Providing re-usable libraries of CQL expressions to retrieve data for common use cases in the US Realm
-* Providing guidance for managing CQL expressions that may involve retrieval of data from multiple versions of US Core
+* Providing guidance for managing CQL expressions that may involve retrieval of data from multiple versions of the US Core implementation guide
 * Gathering requirements for tooling to simplify the authoring of questionnaires that use CQL

 #### Out of Scope